Ceftriaxone-ACOS, 2 g

 Indications

-Infections caused by pathogens sensitive to ceftriaxone: sepsis; meningitis; disseminated Lyme disease (stage II and III disease); abdominal organ infections (peritonitis biliary and gastrointestinal tract infections); bone infections of joints soft tissue skin as well as wound infections; infections in immunocompromised patients; kidney and urinary tract infections; respiratory infections especially pneumonia and ENT organ infections; genital infections including gonorrhea.
+Infections caused by pathogens sensitive to ceftriaxone: sepsis; meningitis; disseminated Lyme disease (stages II and III of the disease); infections of the abdominal organs (peritonitis, infections of the biliary tract and gastrointestinal tract); infections of bones, joints, soft tissues of the skin, as well as wound infections; infections in immunocompromised patients; kidney and urinary tract infections; respiratory tract infections especially pneumonia and ENT infections; genital infections including gonorrhea.

 Perioperative prevention of infections.